otammato/intrasonics_transmogrifier_assignment/README.md

 Description of script's logic:

 Assumptions:
-1. Its understood that the required functionality can be provided by any single tool utilized.
-Variations and combination of them used for demo puposes.
+1. Any one of the tools being used can provide the necessary functionality.
+I am demonstrating different variations and combinations of them for demo purposes.
-2. For the simplicity maximum rights are provided to resourses.
-In the real environment the least privilege rule would be applied.
+2. To keep things work smoothly, I am giving resources maximum rights.
+In an actual production environment, I would apply the principle of least privilege.
-3. For the simplicity EC2 instances created in the default VPC
+3. To keep things simple, I am creating EC2 instances in the default VPC.
+In an actual production environment, I would create the separate VPC, subnets, route tables, IGW and would apply additional level of the network and systems hardening.

 ---